 The University of Warwick is the Data Controller of this information and is committed to protecting the rights of individuals in line with Data Protection Legislation.
 Please visit the University’s Data Protection webpages for further information in relation to your rights and how the University processes your personal data.
-The University’s Data Protection Officer, A Bajaj, can be contacted through email@example.com and any requests or complaints should be made in writing to the University’s Data Protection Officer.
+The University has a Data Protection Officer who can be contacted by emailing firstname.lastname@example.org.
+Any requests or complaints should be made in writing to the University's Data Protection Officer.

-The Warwick Foyer and Care Leavers’ Bursary will be paid in addition to any other funding you are entitled to receive through the Warwick Undergraduate scholarships and Bursaries programme and you may also be eligible to apply to the Access to Learning Fund once you are in attendance on your course.
-The Access to Learning Fund is a hardship fund intended to help students in financial difficulty with day-to-day expenses and course related costs, such as accommodation, transport, books and utilities.
-Further information about the Access to Learning Fund can be found on our website: www.warwick.ac.uk/studentfunding/hardshipfunds/alf_ft.
+The Warwick Foyer and Care Leavers’ Bursary will be paid in addition to any other funding you are entitled to receive through the Warwick Undergraduate scholarships and Bursaries programme and you may also be eligible to apply to the Warwick Hardship Fund once you are in attendance on your course.
+The Warwick Hardship Fund is a hardship fund intended to help students in financial difficulty with day-to-day expenses and course related costs, such as accommodation, transport, books and utilities.
+Further information about the Warwick Hardship Fund can be found on our website: www.warwick.ac.uk/studentfunding/hardshipfunds/alf_ft.